hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 * Employed few-shot prompting with examples to guide Gemini in incorporating relevant emojis.
 * Structured the output using JSON to directly link original legal terms to their simplified translations.
 * Utilized Gemini again to evaluate the quality of the translated output based on defined metrics, criteria, and a rating rubric.
-* Making the Terms of Service Interactive using Embedding and RAG.
+* Implemented interactivity in the Terms of Service using Embedding and RAG.

 This multi-step process allowed me to create a tool that not only translates complex legal text but also aims to make it more accessible and engaging.